 If you delay from age 62 to 66 and you’re investing in bonds that deliver a 0% real return, you’ll be ahead shortly after you turn age 78—and the longer you live after that, the greater the advantage grows.
 Meanwhile, at a 1% real return, delaying benefits to 66 will put you ahead if you live to age 80, while a 2% real return will put you ahead by age 81.
 What if you delay benefits from age 62 to 70?
 You’re ahead at age 81 assuming a 0% real return, 82 assuming a 1% real return and 83 assuming a 2% real return.

 What if you plan to invest in stocks, not bonds?
 That could raise the breakeven age, because the potential return is higher.
 But the risk is also vastly greater, and that messes up the analysis.
-You shouldn’t make a straight comparison between a relatively sure bet (the government keeps paying Social Security) and something so uncertain (remember, stocks lost roughly half their value twice in the past two decades) without factoring in the difference in risk.
+You shouldn’t make a straight comparison between a relatively sure bet (the government keeps paying Social Security) and something so uncertain (remember, stocks lost roughly half their value twice since 2000) without factoring in the difference in risk.

 Next: Spousal Benefits